LegionAnkit/LegionAnkit/README.md

 ## I’m currently learning 📚 👨‍🎓

-Machine Learning and Deep learning with Python and contributing in open source projects.
+- Machine Learning and Deep learning with Python
+- Cloud and web services

 ## How to reach me:📫